ibm-cloud-docs/resiliency/best-practices.md

 ## Have a plan
 {: #have-a-plan}

 Working through any crisis is stressful and disasters are no different.
-During a disaster, you are likely trying to bring up business-critical services and might be under pressure to do so quickly, which might lead to mistakes.
+During a disaster, you are likely trying to restart business-critical services and might be under pressure to do so quickly, which might lead to mistakes.
 In the unlikely event of a disaster, having a clearly defined plan helps your business recover in a predictable way, which helps alleviate stress and reduces mistakes.
 For more information about creating a disaster recovery plan, see [Planning for disaster recovery](/docs/resiliency?topic=resiliency-PlanningforDR).

 ## Determine priorities
 {: #work-with-business}